-The Committee assists the Board of Directors to fulfil its responsibilities in overseeing financial, accounting and risk management together with audit and compliance within legislative requirements.
+The Committee assists the Board of Directors to fulfil its responsibilities in overseeing financial, accounting and risk management together with audit and internal control systems.

 The Committee meets at least three times a year and provides a report to each subsequent Board Meeting.